What is a Campfollower?

 Duties of a soldier include participation in the battle tactics and firing of weapons, shouting insults at the enemy, assisting a wounded comrade, and falling down wounded or dead.

 Some of our Unit's events are reenactments of battles that occurred during the Revolutionary War, often on the very site of the historic battle.
 Some battles are "Tacticals" where no battle took place, so the commanders improvise a battle based on 18th Century military tactics.
-Adult campfollowers may be allowed to bandage the wounded and remove them from the field, retrieve dropped accoutrements, offer the men water or wet compresses, stand behind the lines assisting as the wounded are removed, and act agitated and concerned.
-Soldier Activities: * Marching and Drilling * Mending uniforms and accoutrements * Leatherwork * Laundry * Cleaning firearms
+When not engaged in a battle scenario, the soldiers demonstrate some of the activities you would see in an 18th century encampment Soldier Activities: * Marching and Drilling * Mending uniforms and accoutrements * Leatherwork * Cooking food * Cleaning firearms

 * Marching and Drilling * Guard Duty * Fetching Water * Sharpening knives